 Once approved for the grant, arrangements for use must be made within 12 months or the grant will be withdrawn.
 Once CBI receives invoices/bills from you up to the amount allocated we will make payment within 2-3 weeks.

 Is there an age limit?

 Female applicants must be between 21 and 45 years of age.
 Male applicants must be between 21 and 50 years of age.

-Will you consider single applicants and/or members of the LGBT community?
+Will you consider single applicants and/or members of the LGBTQ community?

 The grant recipients will be chosen by the Mishpacha Project Committee, which is comprised of the following volunteer members:

 - Rabbi Stephen Kahn is the Senior Rabbi of Congregation Beth Israel.
 Rabbi Kahn’s passion for Jewish education, youth work and his dedication for creating an inner generational congregation has guided him throughout his years in the rabbinate.

 - Debbie Yunker Kail is the director of the Hillel Jewish Student Center at Arizona State University.
 She and her husband, Ben, have two young children that were conceived via assisted reproductive technology treatments.

 - Jesse Hade, MD, FACOG is a Board certified reproductive endocrinologist and OBGYN at Generation Next Fertility in New York.
 Dr. Hade is a Fellow of the American College of Obstetricians and Gynecologists, a member of the American Society for Reproductive Medicine, and the Society for Reproductive Endocrinology and Infertility.

 - Cassie Weisz-Marin is a pastry chef.
 When she’s not busy whipping up tasty treats, she’s enjoying her time with her husband, stepdaughter and infant twins who were conceived via a gestational carrier.